Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Conclusion

 \section{Conclusion}

 In this paper we considered the problem of dividing limited resources to individuals arriving over $T$ rounds, where each round can be thought of a distribution location.
 In the offline setting (where the number of individuals arriving to each location is known), achieving a fair allocation scheme is found by maximizing the Nash Social Welfare objective subject to budget constraints.
 However, in online settings, no online algorithm can achieve fairness properties ex-post.
-We instead consider the objective of minimizing $\Denv$ (the maximum difference between the utility individuals receive from the allocation made by the algorithm and the counterfactual optimal fair allocation in hindsight) and $\Deff$ (the additive excess of resources).
+We instead consider the objective of minimizing $\Denv$ (the maximum difference between the utility individuals receive from the allocation made by the algorithm and the counterfactual optimal fair allocation in hindsight), $\Denvhind$ (the maximum difference between the utility individuals receive from the allocation made by the algorithm and the allocation given to a different individual), and $\Deff$ (the additive excess of resources).

-However, we show that this objective leads to a the envy-efficiency uncertainty principle, an exact characterization between the achievable $(\Denv, \Deff)$ pairs.
-In particular, our result shows that any algorithm which achieves a guarantee of $\Denv \lesssim L_T$ must necessarily suffer $\Deff \gtrsim \frac{1}{L_T}$.
+We show that this objective leads to the envy-efficiency uncertainty principle, an exact characterization between the achievable $(\Denv, \Denvhind, \Deff)$ pairs.
+In particular, our result shows that envy and efficiency must be inverseley proportional to one another.
 With this analysis, we show that it leads to a simple algorithm, \HopeGuardrail, which is obtained by solving the Eisenberg-Gale program with unknown quantities replaced with their expectation to generate \emph{guardrails} used in the allocation, combined with an adaptive algorithm aimed at minimizing waste.
-Through experiments we showed that \HopeGuardrail is able to obtain allocations which achieve any fairness - efficiency tradeoff, with desirable fairness properties compared to several benchmarks and prior work.
+Through experiments we showed that \HopeGuardrail is able to obtain allocations which achieve any fairness - efficiency tradeoff, with desirable fairness properties compared to several benchmarks.

 Several open questions remain, including extending the analysis to more general utility functions (including homothetic, another common model of preferences over resources).
 We also believe much of the theoretical results apply to settings where the budget $B$ is instead a stochastic process, accounting for external donations and depletions of the resources independent of the allocations made by the algorithm.
 Moreover, we leave the question of matching the upper and lower bounds in terms of problem dependent constants, and the issue of determining the \emph{schedule} to visit locations as future work.